TedJeong/kaggle_competitions/README.md

 # kaggle_santander

-product recommendation problem \n
+product recommendation problem

-235th place \n
+235th place

-Xgboost is used. \n
+Xgboost is used.